 If having Portuguese playing in the background is what you are looking for, then RTP Antena 1 might just be perfect.

 This is a public radio station keeping you up to date with the latest news stories from Portugal, interspersed with the occasional blast of music and weather reports.

 The presenters are all clearly spoken, so don’t panic if your very first listen leaves you understanding little!
 This is a 24-hour radio station meaning you can tune in whenever is convenient for you.

 Alternatively, if you are looking for short bursts of Portuguese to fit into your routine, scroll through the website.
 There are broadcasts on sport, entertainment, science, and everything else you can think of!

 To give you an example try this story on children not getting enough time to play.
 There is a short video and a piece of text meaning you get to practice listening and reading all in one short story.
 RTP Antena 1 is a great resource for Portuguese learners!

 Nelo e Idália

-Radio and TV are great ways to inject a little Portuguese learning into your day.
+Radio and TV are great ways to inject a little Portuguese learning into your day, especially if you’re too busy with work and chores and want something flexible and enjoyable you can use while you do something else.
 When are you going to start?